ArturT995/formatter/README.md

 You will now have the result in your clipboard now and can see how it looked before and after in input.txt and output.txt

-You can copy this into your note taking app
+You can paste it into your note taking app